Cooley (UK) LLP Modern Slavery and Human Trafficking Statement

 Our business

-Cooley focuses on technology, life sciences, venture capital and fund formation, but it has experience in a wide array of practice areas, as well as a litigation and disputes practice.
+Cooley focuses on technology, life sciences, venture capital and fund formation, but it has experience in a wide array of practice areas, along with having a litigation and disputes practice.
 We have zero tolerance for modern slavery and are committed to taking all legally required steps to prevent it from happening anywhere in our business or supply chain.

 Our services